A physical model for efficient ranking in networks: Results on real and synthetic data

 Results for the second type of network are more nuanced.
-The accuracy of SpringRank increases rapidly with $\beta$ with exact recovery around $\beta=1$, while all other methods except eigenvector centrality are non-monotonic in their accuracy (Fig.~\ref{fig:synthetic}D).
-This suggests that these other algorithms become confused when the nodes are clustered into tiers, even when the noise is small enough that most edges have directions consistent with the hierarchy.
-SpringRank takes advantage of the fact that, as $\beta$ increases edges are more likely between nodes in the same tier (Fig.~\ref{fig:synthetic}C).
-In contrast, other algorithms may view the lack of between-tier edges as giving them less information about the relative ranks between tiers.
+The accuracy of SpringRank and SyncRank increases rapidly with $\beta$ with exact recovery around $\beta=1$.
+SerialRank also performs quite well on average.
+Interestingly, the other methods do not improve as $\beta$ increases, and many of them decrease beyond a certain point (Fig.~\ref{fig:synthetic}D).
+This suggests that these algorithms become confused when the nodes are clustered into tiers, even when the noise is small enough that most edges have directions consistent with the hierarchy.
+SpringRank takes advantage of the fact that edges are more likely between nodes in the same tier (Fig.~\ref{fig:synthetic}C), so the mere existence of edges helps it cluster the ranks.

-Edge prediction in synthetic networks was also considered, and is discussed in the context of real-world networks, below.
+These synthetic tests suggest that real-valued ranks capture information that ordinal ranks do not, and that many ranking methods perform poorly when there are substructures in the data such as tiered groups.
+Of course, in most real-world scenarios, the ground-truth ranks are not known, and thus edge prediction and other forms of cross-validation should be used instead.
+We turn to edge prediction in the next section.